 High demand and a competitive market

-• Indian ranks 4th in the world in the production of pesticides.
+• India ranks 4th in the world in the production of pesticides.
 The government is contemplating bringing agro-chemical products under price control.
 But presently, manufacturers can sell pesticides at competitive prices.
-High demand, high production, and stiff competition make pesticides and related crop protection products susceptible to counterfeit.
+High demand, high production, and stiff competition make pesticides and related crop protection products susceptible to counterfeiting.

 Low cost of fake pesticides